undici77/CodeStyle/C_CodeStyle.md

 ## Code formatting

 - Curly brackets are placed on new line
-- Use tab and not space to indent from margin in order to allow tab resize (2,4,8)
+- Use tab and not space to indent from margin in order to allow different tab size (2,4,8)
 - Use space and not tab to align statement, variable and assignment
 - Declare only **one** variable per line
 - It's preferred initialize variables not in line, in order to divide declaration from initialization